-Decades-old ASCII adventure Nethack may hint at the future of AI – TechCrunch
+Decades-old ASCII adventure NetHack may hint at the future of AI – TechCrunch

 Drinking a corrosive potion is a bad idea, of course, but what about throwing it at a monster?
 Coating your weapon with it?
 Pouring it on the lock of a treasure chest?
 Diluting it with water?
 We have intuitive ideas about these actions, but a game-playing AI doesn’t think the way we do.

-The depth and complexity of the systems in Nethack are difficult to explain, but that diversity and difficulty make the game a perfect candidate for a competition, according to Grefenstette.
+The depth and complexity of the systems in NetHack are difficult to explain, but that diversity and difficulty make the game a perfect candidate for a competition, according to Grefenstette.
 “You have to rely on human knowledge to play the game,” he said.

-People have been designing bots to play Nethack for many years that rely not on neural networks but decision trees as complex as the game itself.
+People have been designing bots to play NetHack for many years that rely not on neural networks but decision trees as complex as the game itself.
 The team at Facebook Research hopes to engender a new approach by building a training environment that people can test machine learning-based game-playing algorithms on.

-The Nethack Learning Environment was actually put together last year, but the Nethack Challenge is only just now getting started.
+The NetHack Learning Environment was actually put together last year, but the NetHack Challenge is only just now getting started.
 The NLE is basically a version of the game embedded in a dedicated computing environment that lets an AI interact with it through text commands (directions, actions like attack or quaff)

 It’s a tempting target for ambitious AI designers.
-While games like StarCraft 2 may enjoy a higher profile in some ways, Nethack is legendary and the idea of building a model on completely different lines from those used to dominate other games is an interesting challenge.
+While games like StarCraft 2 may enjoy a higher profile in some ways, NetHack is legendary and the idea of building a model on completely different lines from those used to dominate other games is an interesting challenge.

 It’s also, as Grefenstette explained, a more accessible one than many in the past.
 If you wanted to build an AI for StarCraft 2, you needed a lot of computing power available to run visual recognition engines on the imagery from the game.
 But in this case the entire game is transmitted via text, making it extremely efficient to work with.
 It can be played thousands of times faster than any human could with even the most basic computing setup.
 That leaves the challenge wide open to individuals and groups who don’t have access to the kind of high-power setups necessary to power other machine learning methods.